techieeShreyas/Git-Practice/Readme.txt

 14. `git commit -m "<our commit msg>" -> If we want to avoid opening a text editor like vim/nano to add commit msg we can use this following command.

+15. Learning git and gitHub

+16. I started learning it from 8th of May, 2024.